• Skip to primary navigation

 Button linking to the Pinterest page for Southern Bytes.

-This creamed corn is really easy to make ahead of time.
-Once cooled, it can be stored in the refrigerator for up to a week.
-It can reheat really easily on the stove or in the microwave.
+It can be reheated really easily on the stove or in the microwave.
 You can also reheat it in a crockpot or an Instant Pot on Keep Warm mode.

 A white bowl of creamed corn.